 - Marinate the cherries overnight.
 Let the smoked cherries sit in the sugar/water mixture overnight for the best flavor.

-More Sultry Cocktail Recipes You’ll Love
+More Cocktail Recipes to Try

 Smoked Cherry Old Fashioned Cocktail